What are Pumpkin Seeds?

 Pumpkin seeds are absolutely full of rest-inducing tryptophan, heart-healthy magnesium, zinc for immune support and protein for energy.
 They are also rich in iron, potassium, vitamin B, essential minerals and omega-3 fatty acids.
-Pumpkins are also attributed to having several other benefits: for postmenopausal women, anti-inflammatory properties, anti-diabetic effects and benefits for the health of the heart, liver and prostate.
+Pumpkins are also believed to:

-- Aides in soothing negative effects of menopause
+- Aid in soothing negative effects of menopause

 - Provide anti-inflammatory effects